OleHolmNielsen/Niflheim_system/Slurm_configuration.rst

   **WARNING:**
   NFS automount and ``job_container/tmpfs`` do not play well together:
   If a directory does not exist *when the tmpfs is created*, then that directory cannot be accessed by the job, see bug_14344_ and bug_12567_.
+  The issue should be resolved in Slurm_ 23.02 according to bug_12567_.

 .. _auto_tmpdir: https://github.com/University-of-Delaware-IT-RCI/auto_tmpdir